luismir15/luismir15/README.md

 # 👋 Hi, I’m Luis

-I’m software engineer with recent experience building Microservices oriented applications.
+I’m Software Engineer at PilotoMail.
 From an early age, I had a great interest in software technology.
-One of my main motivations to be software engineer is to build strong and complex applications for people to enjoy.
-I also enjoy collaborating with other engineers to share my skills and knowledge, while also learning from them.
-Aside from professional development, you can find me working on technical blogs and learning new frameworks or technologies.
+One of my main motivations to persue this career is to build strong and complex applications for people to enjoy.
+I also enjoy collaborating with others and share my skills and knowledge, while also learning from them.
+Aside from professional development, you can find me working on technical blogs and learning technologies.

 ## 🧰 Languages and tools